bitcrowd/carbonite/README.md

 ### Without Ecto.Multi

-If you have a situation, where you want to insert a transaction without `Ecto.Multi`, then you can use `Carbonite.insert_transation/3`.
-Although grouping multiple operations into one transaction fits the use-case of `Ecto.Multi` perfectly so `Carbonite.Multi.insert_transaction/2` is still the preferred way here.
+If you have a situation where you want to insert a transaction without `Ecto.Multi`, you can use `Carbonite.insert_transation/3`.

 ``` elixir
 MyApp.Repo.transaction(fn ->